Development and learning

 Children with Down syndrome show specific delays in learning to use spoken language relative to their non-verbal understanding.
 Almost every child will have expressive language that is delayed relative to their language comprehension.
 The children experience two types of expressive difficulty - delay in mastering sentence structures and grammar, and specific difficulties in developing clear speech production.

 The gap between the children's understanding and their ability to express themselves is a cause of much frustration and can sometimes lead to behavior problems.
 It can also result in the children's cognitive abilities being underestimated.
-Language delay also leads to cognitive delay as much human learning is through language and language is internalised for thinking, remembering and self-organization.
+Language delay also leads to cognitive delay as much human learning is through language and language is internalized for thinking, remembering and self-organization.

 Most children with Down syndrome struggle with basic number skills and their number skills are typically some 2 years behind their reading skills.
 There is a need for more research into the reasons for this.
 Currently, the best available advice is to draw on what is known about the children's learning strengths and to use maths teaching systems that make full use of visual supports to teach number concepts

 Verbal short-term memory

 Short-term memory is the immediate memory system which holds information 'in mind' for short periods of time and supports all learning and cognitive activity.
-It has separate components specialised for processing visual or verbal information.
+It has separate components specialized for processing visual or verbal information.